Thomas-DataLab/Excel_Project-Data_Analytics/README.md

 This project is suitable for those aiming to learn, practice, or apply for positions related to Data Analyst with a solid Excel foundation.
 Through these projects, I hope to inspire and provide practical value for data processing and analytics using Excel, guiding learners from basics to advanced in an intuitive and accessible way!

 ---

-> *You can customize and update the README.md to add new insights or skills as new projects are developed.*